NASA launches spacecraft to test asteroid defense concept

 “Although there isn’t a currently known asteroid that’s on an impact course with the Earth, we do know that there is a large population of near-Earth asteroids out there,” said Lindley Johnson, planetary defense officer at NASA.
 “The key to planetary defense is finding them well before they are an impact threat.”

 DART will take 10 months to reach the asteroid pair.
-The collision will occur about 6.8 million miles (11 million kilometers) from Earth.
+The collision will occur about 6.8 million miles from Earth.

 Ten days beforehand, DART will release a tiny observation spacecraft supplied by the Italian space agency that will follow it.